dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `timeunit=` - (optional) units if doing date math: `s` for seconds, `m`, `h`, `d`.
 Defaults to `ms` for milliseconds.
 - `full=false` - (optional) by default take up the full tile.
 Optionally, `false` to not hide other text in markdown tile.
 Must be false to support multiple math powerups in a single tile.
 - `currency=` - (optional) display according to an ISO currency code, e.g. `USD`, `EUR`, `CNY`, etc
+- `prio=` - (optional) if you need to ensure the order of which math operations are performed in which order, set to an integer.
+Higher happens first.
+Please note: all PU(vlookup) operations happen before all PU(math), but this allows you to reliably reference other math results.

 Example:
 ![Math](Assets/mathPU.png)